aajanki/yle-dl/README.md

 Install dependencies: rtmpdump (version 2.4 or newer, preferably the latest development version from the project homepage at http://rtmpdump.mplayerhq.hu/), python (2.6 or newer) and pycrypto.
-Either AdobeHDS.php or youtube-dl is required to download videos from Yle Areena.
-Only AdobeHDS.php can download live streams.
-AdobeHDS.php additionally requires php and the following php extensions: bcmath, curl and SimpleXML.
+Either AdobeHDS.php or youtube-dl (the Python 2 module) is required to download videos from Yle Areena.
+AdobeHDS.php additionally requires php interpreter and the following php extensions: bcmath, curl and SimpleXML.

 On Debian the required packages can be installed either